J. Lawton Collins: Early life and military career

 Joseph Lawton Collins was born in New Orleans, Louisiana, on 1 May 1896, the tenth of eleven children (five boys, six girls) of the large Irish Catholic family of New Orleans dry goods store and pub owner Jeremiah Bernard Collins and Catherine (Lawton) Collins.
 He attended the Catholic schools of Algiers and graduated from Boys High School in New Orleans in 1912.

 Collins attended Louisiana State University and competed for a congressional appointment to the United States Military Academy (USMA) at West Point, New York.
 Selected as an alternate by Representative H. Garland Dupré, Collins received the appointment after the first choice failed to qualify.
 He followed in the footsteps of his older brother James Lawton Collins, who graduated in 1907.
 He attended from 14 June 1913 to April 1917, with his class graduating early because of the American entry into World War I. He graduated 35th of 139, and was commissioned shortly before his twenty-first birthday.
-His classmates included several future general officers, including Matthew Ridgway, Bryant Moore, Ernest N. Harmon, William C. McMahon, Norman Cota, Laurence B. Keiser, William W. Eagles, William Kelly Harrison Jr., Frederick Augustus Irving, and Mark W. Clark.

 Commissioned as a second lieutenant in the 22nd Infantry, Collins was assigned as a platoon and later company commander.
 He was promoted to first lieutenant 15 May 1917, and temporary captain on 5 August.
 He attended the United States Army Infantry School of Arms at Fort Sill, Oklahoma, and served with the regiment at various locations between 1917 and 1919.
 He was promoted to captain in June 1918, and to temporary major in September, and took command of the 3rd Battalion, 22nd Infantry Regiment the following month.
 World War I came to an end soon afterwards, on 11 November 1918.
 Unable to fight overseas during the war, Collins commanded the 3rd Battalion, 18th Infantry Regiment in France in June 1919, and was assistant chief of staff, as a G-3 staff officer with the American Forces in Germany from 1920 to 1921.
 During this time, Collins served in the Army of Occupation in Germany.